-- **Myiopsitta monachus** (Monk parakeet)- Very popular in the pet trade, and the most famous invasive species of parrot.
+- **Myiopsitta monachus** (Monk parakeet)- Very popular in the pet trade, and the most note-worthy invasive species of parrot.
+They can survive in temperate climates and are even present in places like New York City.
 It is considered to be a significant agricultural pest that builds large nests on telephone poles and transmission towers, causing some to short.
 Monk parakeets can cause costly damage to electrical utilities.
 They have been introduced to the eastern United States, as well as several other countries.

 - **Porphyrio porphyrio** (Purple Swamp Hen)- A recent introduction to Florida with ecological similarity to other natives.
 It is currently poorly studied, but is known to eat bird eggs and nestlings.
 It is also territorial which impacts natives.

 - Streptopelia decaocto (Eurasian collared-dove)- Introduction to the U.S. (and other nations) may have resulted from a pet breeder in Nassau in 1974.
 It may compete with native birds and potentially spread some diseases such as West Nile virus.

 - "Members of the parrot family carry Newcastle disease, identified in 1971, which can infect native songbirds, game birds, domestic chickens and turkeys, and other exotic bird species.
 The native bird species can be infected by smuggled exotic birds and birds not properly quarantined that are released into the wild.
 This species also breeds in cavities which might limit the number available to native cavity nesters." --Florida Fish and Wildlife Conservation Commission